Nvos/comparison2023/svelte.md

 ## Performance

-While `svelte` likely has more good enought performance and if it is not enought then it means that you are doing something wrong there are few interesting things.
-Marketing of `svelte` always points to performance and that it being `compiled` and having no virtual dom allows it to have amazing performance, funny thing is that it is similar to vue in benchmarks and vue uses vritual dom thus making their main point not really valid.
+While `svelte` likely has more good enoughs performance and if it is not enoughs then it means that you are doing something wrong there are few interesting things.
+Marketing of `svelte` always points to performance and that it being `compiled` and having no virtual dom allows it to have amazing performance, funny thing is that it is similar to vue in benchmarks and vue uses virtual dom thus making their main point not really valid.

 - Benchmarks https://krausest.github.io/js-framework-benchmark/

 ## Usage

 Svelte is now out for quite few years now, while is was released on 2019 but technically it was usable in either 2020 or 2021, later being more likely.
 According to statistics it didn't grow much in usage in last 2 years.
 Given svelte's syntax it competes with vue and somewhat angular due to templating and being somewhat easier to use alternative to vue.

 Currently it can be hard to search for svelte developers due to low usage(21%).
 Thus it might be necessary to search for people with libraries similar to svelte such as vue(46%) or maybe even angular (49% but much more complex) which both have similar mental model and templating syntax.
 Though both of them are falling in usage.